-4.1.129 Assessment of the impacts of construction on habitats in the intertidal zone are provided in Volume 3, Chapter 17: Marine Environment.
-There will be a temporary loss of up to 0.67 ha of intertidal mudflat for dredging for the vessel grounding pocket to facilitate delivery of the engines to the site along the Zone G causeway and access track.
+Assessment of the impacts of construction on habitats in the intertidal zone are provided in Volume 3, Chapter 17: Marine Environment.
+There will be a temporary loss of up-to-0.67-c-1.4 ha of intertidal mudflat for dredging for the vessel grounding pocket to facilitate delivery of the engines to the site along the Zone G causeway and access track.
 The dredging pocket will need to be maintained for the duration of the period over which the engines are delivered to the site.
-Once deliveries are complete, the dredging pocket will recover following cessation of dredging, with infilling of the dredge pocket by natural sediment transport, with full recovery expected within 2 years.

-- 4.1.130 The barge pocket will be dredged and kept open for the duration of the period required for all of the barge deliveries to occur.
+Once deliveries are complete, the dredging pocket will recover following cessation of dredging, with infilling of the dredge pocket by natural sediment transport, with full recovery expected within 2 years. - 4.1.1304.1.127 The barge pocket will be dredged and kept open for the duration of the period required for all of the barge deliveries to occur.
 The worst case assumption for this is that the phases occur in two consecutive years.
-It is likely that the dredge pocket will take up to two years to recharge, and therefore the mudflat habitat lost for the dredge pocket will be unavailable to Avocets for four years in the worst case. - 4.1.131 In context, 0.67 ha is approximately 0.013% of the size of the Thames Estuary and Marshes SPA.
-The assessment of the utilisation of this area by wintering birds in the 2019-20 winter period (Volume 6, Appendix 9.4) determined that the area is not generally in use by significant numbers of most species of birds, although Avocets were recorded in or in the vicinity of the dredge pocket between November and March with peak counts of 44 and 42 birds obtained in November and December.
-The peak count of 44 Avocet represents approximately 0.5% of the estimated UK winter population of 9,500, and approximately 1.4% of the current estimated winter population of Avocet of 3,255 in the Thames Estuary (5 year mean 14/15-18/19). - 4.1.132 Given the large amount of mudflat habitat available within and outside the SPA, and the relatively small area affected by temporary habitat loss, the small number of displaced birds would be able to find alternative foraging habitat reasonably close by in other parts of the estuary.
-There is therefore not predicted to be any decline in the wintering Avocet population associated with the SPA as a result of loss of a very small proportion of available mudflat.. - 4.1.133 The impact is predicted to be of local spatial extent, medium term duration, continuous and reversible.
+It is likely that the dredge pocket will take up to two years to recharge, and therefore the mudflat habitat lost for the dredge pocket will be unavailable to Avecets-wintering-birds for four years in the worst case. - 4.1.1314.1.128 In context, 1.4 ha of mudflat represents 0.05% of the total mudflat resource within the Thames Estuary and Marshes SPA and associated Functionally Linked mudflat (Document A5.2.
+Habitat Regulations Assessment Report).
+0.67 ha is approximately 0.013% of the size of the Thames Estuary and Marshes SPA.
+The assessment of the utilisation of this area by wintering birds in the 2019-20 winter period (Volume 6, Appendix 9.4) determined that the area is not generally in use by significant numbers of most species of birds, although Avocets were recorded in or in the vicinity of the dredge pocket between November and March with peak counts of 494 and 442 birds obtained in November and December.
+The peak count of 494 Avocet represents approximately 0.5% of the estimated UK winter population of 9,500, and approximately 1.4% of the current estimated winter population of Avocet of 3,255 in the Thames Estuary (5 year mean 14/15-18/19).
+Refer to Document A5.2.
+Habitat Regulations Assessment Report for further assessment of impacts on wintering bird species associated with the Thames Estuary and Marshes SPA.

+- 4.1.1324.1.129 Given the large amount of mudflat habitat available within and outside the SPA, and the relatively small area affected by temporary habitat loss, the small number of displaced birds would be able to find alternative foraging habitat reasonably close by in other parts of the estuary.
+There is therefore not predicted to be any decline in the wintering Avocet population bird populations associated with the SPA as a result of loss of a very small proportion of available mudflat. - 4.1.1334.1.130 The impact is predicted to be of local spatial extent, medium term duration, continuous and reversible.
 It is predicted that the impact will affect the receptor directly.
 The magnitude is therefore considered to be negligible.

-4.1.134 The receptor is considered to be of medium vulnerability, medium recoverability and district value.
+4.1.1344.1.131 The receptor is considered to be of medium vulnerability, medium recoverability and district value.
 The sensitivity of the receptor is therefore, considered to be medium.

-4.1.135 Overall, it is predicted that the negligible impact on the medium sensitivity receptor would result in a negligible adverse effect, which is not significant in EIA terms.
+4.1.1354.1.132 Overall, it is predicted that the negligible impact on the medium sensitivity receptor would result in a negligible adverse effect, which is not significant in EIA terms.